April 20, 9am-12:30pm

 Learn from keynote speakers Emily Mofield and Vicki Phelps as they share their biggest takeaways gifted education leaders should remember when collaborating with and coaching others in their district, along with opportunity for attendees to ask questions of the speakers related to their pre-recorded presentation.

-Hear from your peers as they share their identification solutions, innovations, and goals in this panel conversation.
+Hear from your peers as they share their strategies for working with others in their districts as part of a panel conversation.
 Potential conversation topics include:

 What coaching models do you use with teachers?
 What have you seen work best?